 Your baby is spitting up because:

-Spitting up is often not due to a formula intolerance or an allergy to something in the nursing mother's diet.
+Spitting up is not often due to a formula intolerance or an allergy to something in the nursing mother's diet.

 If your baby is healthy, happy, and growing well, you don't need to worry.
 Babies that are growing well often gain at least 6 ounces (170 grams) a week and have wet diapers at least every 6 hours.